KoreTeknology/Blender-3x-Audio-Research/README.md

 - *Master VSE audio **Outputs** (sequencer´s channel 0)*
 - *Speaker Object **3D** (Location, Rotation, Distance)*

 Here, we want to add specific functions which will make it possible to work on the audio data by offering inputs, processing, control, visualizations and outputs as internal components within the application.
-For users with specific needs in terms of Audio Mixing, this proposal focus on media productivity, VR Art Experiments, Surround Contents creation and more...One of the options depends on **Audio nodes (Sound Mixer)**
+For users with specific needs in terms of Audio Mixing, this proposal focus on Media Productivity, VR Art Experiments, Multiverse and Surround Contents creation, and more...
+One of the proposal relate to **Audio nodes (Sound Mixer)** implementation.

 ## Ongoing works